Matías Soto (tennis)

 Matías Soto (born 27 April 1999) is a Chilean tennis player.

-He has a career high ATP singles ranking of world No. 240 and a doubles ranking of No. 102, achieved in August 2025.
+He has a career-high ATP singles ranking of No. 237 achieved on 14 September 2026 and a doubles ranking of No. 102 reached on 4 August 2025.
 He is currently the No. 5 player from Chile.

 Soto represents Chile at the Davis Cup.

 He played college tennis at Baylor University.

-Career
+Professional career

 Soto made his ATP main draw debut in doubles at the 2023 Chile Open after receiving a wildcard with Thiago Seyboth Wild, where he notched his first career ATP tour-level win in doubles, and after two more wins, he reached his first career ATP doubles final.
-As a result he reached the top 300 in the doubles rankings.
+As a result, he reached the top 300 in the doubles rankings.

-He also received a wildcard for the 2024 Chile Open this time partnering Orlando Luz, another Brazilian where he reached his second doubles final.
+Soto also received a wildcard for the 2024 Chile Open this time partnering Orlando Luz, another Brazilian where he reached his second doubles final.
 At the same tournament, he also received a wildcard for the singles qualifying competition.

 In March 2025, Soto won three back-to-back Challenger doubles titles in Santiago, Asunción and in Concepción, Chile partnering American Vasil Kirkov.
 At the last tournament in Chile he also reached the semifinals in singles.

+In 2026, Soto made his singles debut for the Davis Cup Chilean team, beating Serbian Branko Đurić at the 2026 Davis Cup Qualifiers first round.
+The following week, Soto received a wild card for the 2026 Chile Open singles draw, making his singles debut on an ATP tournament, losing to Vilius Gaubas on the first round.